-- 1. All buildings, grading, landscaping or construction projects in a Floating Zone (whether they require any other City permit or not) are subject to design review unless exempted by Chapter 23.08, except that the decision-maker is the Planning and Building Director unless the discretionary action includes a Master Design Review Permit (MDP) for which the Planning Commission is the decision-maker.
+1. All buildings, grading, landscaping or construction projects in the At Home in Encinitas.
+Zone (whether they require any other City permit or not) are subject to design review unless exempted by Chapter 23.08, except that the decision-maker is the Planning and Building Director unless the discretionary action includes a Master Design Review Permit (MDP) for which the Planning Commission is the decision-maker.
 For projects including other discretionary actions at a higher level than the Planning and Building Director, the design review permit will also be decided upon at that higher level.

-Design review findings for projects in a floating zone are as set forth in Sec.
-30.36.100.D.4 below. - 2.
-All design review will be conducted in accordance with Chapter 23.08, Design Review, unless modified by this Chapter.
+Design review findings for projects in the At Home in Encinitas Zone are as set forth in Sec.
+30.36.100.D.4 below.

-- 3. The Design Guidelines for Mixed Use and Multifamily Residential apply to all design review in a Floating Zone and are adopted and incorporated as a part of Chapter 30.36 by reference. - 4.
-Design findings in Floating Zones are as follows: - The project successfully reflects the design principles; - The project reinforces the community character of the community in which it is located; - The project responds to the design context in which it is located; - d.
+- 2. All design review will be conducted in accordance with Chapter 23.08, Design Review, unless modified by this Chapter. - 3.
+The Design Guidelines for Mixed Use and Multifamily Residential apply to all design review in the At Home in Encinitas.
+Zone and are adopted and incorporated as a part of Chapter 30.36 by reference. - 4.
+Design findings in the At Home in Encinitas Zone are as follows: - The project successfully reflects the design principles; - The project reinforces the community character of the community in which it is located; - The project responds to the design context in which it is located; - d.
 The project exhibits successful implementation of the site design guidelines; and - The project represents successful implementation of the building design guidelines.